-Use of transmission/ receiving devices (telephones, CB equipment etc.).
+Use of transmission/receiving devices (telephones, CB equipment etc.).

-Telephones and CB equipment with integrated aerials may cause interference to the original electronic systems fitted to the vehicle: it is advisable only to use equipment with an external aerial.

-Furthermore, we remind you of the need to comply with the legislation in force concerning the use of such equipment.
+Telephones and CB equipment with integrated aerials may cause interference to the electronic systems originally fitted to the vehicle: it is advisable only to use equipment with an external aerial.
+Furthermore, we remind you of the need to conform to the legislation in force concerning the use of such equipment.